cert-manager/website/content/docs/faq/README.md

 Default `duration` is [90 days](https://github.com/cert-manager/cert-manager/blob/v1.2.0/pkg/apis/certmanager/v1/const.go#L26).
 If `renewBefore` has not been set, `Certificate` will be renewed 2/3 through its _actual_ duration.

+<a id="keystore-passwords"></a>
-### Why do you say that passwords on JKS or PKCS#12 files aren't helpful?
+### Why are passwords on JKS or PKCS#12 files not helpful?

+This question comes in many forms, including:

+- "Why is it OK to hard code these passwords?"
+- "Do I need to keep these passwords secure?"
+- "Are these passwords used in a secure way?"

+Specifically, this FAQ talks about passwords for PKCS#12 and JKS "keystores".

 #### Simple Answer